jab/bidict/CONTRIBUTING.rst

 Contributors' Guide
 ===================

-Bug reports, feature requests, patches, and other contributions are more than welcome!
+Bug reports, feature requests, patches, and other contributions are more than welcome.
 We want to make contribution as easy and friendly as possible.
 Here are a few guidelines we ask contributors to follow to facilitate the process: